-James K. Kamsickas (pronounced cam SIS kəs) is president, CEO, and a director of Dana Incorporated (NYSE: DAN).
-With more than a quarter century of global automotive and business experience, he joined the Dana in August 2015 after serving as president and CEO at International Automotive Components (IAC) for more than eight years.
+James K. Kamsickas is president, CEO, and a director of Dana Incorporated (NYSE: DAN).
+With more than a quarter century of global mobility and business experience, Jim joined Dana in August 2015.
+Previously, he served as president and CEO at International Automotive Components (IAC) for more than eight years.

-Mr. Kamsickas led IAC since its founding in 2007, the result of the combination of Lear Corporation’s Interiors Systems Division and automotive supplier Collins & Aikman.
-Under his leadership, IAC completed 15 strategic acquisitions, expanding around the globe and creating new manufacturing facilities and technical centers and in Brazil, China, India, Japan, Malaysia, Mexico, Romania, South Africa, South Korea, and Thailand.
-Over this time, IAC grew from approx. $600 million in sales to nearly $6 billion in 2014, while employing more than 32,000 people at more than 100 locations in 22 countries.
+Mr. Kamsickas led IAC since its founding in 2007, which was the result of the combination of Lear Corporation’s Interiors Systems Division and automotive supplier Collins & Aikman.
+Under his leadership, IAC completed 15 strategic acquisitions, expanding around the globe and creating new manufacturing facilities and technical centers in Brazil, China, India, Japan, Malaysia, Mexico, Romania, South Africa, South Korea, and Thailand.
+Over this time, IAC grew from approximately $600 million in sales to nearly $6 billion, while employing more than 32,000 people at more than 100 locations in 22 countries.

 Previously the head of Lear Corporation’s Interior Systems Division, Mr. Kamsickas held a number of leadership roles within that organization, including vice president in its General Motors, Ford, and Chrysler customer divisions and vice president of operations of Lear’s Seating, Electrical, and Interiors divisions.
 He also served in several key positions in the development of Lear’s European operations, including international assignments in Germany, Sweden, and Austria.